SamZorSec/Open-Home-Automation/openhome/README.md

 LED on the left:

 - Shortest leg to GND
-- Longuest leg to D1, with a 220 Ohms resistor
+- Longest leg to D1, with a 220 Ohms resistor

 LED on the right:

 - Shortest leg to GND
-- Longuest leg to D2, with a 220 Ohms resistor
+- Longest leg to D2, with a 220 Ohms resistor

 PIR sensor: